tkarakai-gto/notes/redis_notes.md

 1. Master is unreachable
 1. Sentinels (as they discover that they haven't heard from Master for a while) will reach quorum and initiate failover -- 30 sec, configurable
 1. A Slave is elected as the new Master
+1. Master starts serving requests, but the Slave(s) not yet!
 1. The new Master does a full `BGSAVE` (dumps last known state to disk) -- ~9 sec
 1. The new Master syncs data to discoverable Slaves.
 During this time the Slaves are **NOT** serving traffic -- ~40 sec, over very fast Internet connection
 1. Slaves load data from disk into memory -- ~8 sec
 1. Slaves start serving traffic

+Downtime for Slaves:
-For 1GB of data that's ~1.5 min of down time.
+* For 1GB of data: ~1.5 min.

-For 5GB of data that's ~3 min of down time.
+* For 5GB of data: ~3 min.

-For 20GB of data that's ~12.5 min of down time!
+* For 20GB of data: ~12.5 min!

-For 40GB of data that's ~18 min of down time!!!
+* For 40GB of data: ~18 min!!!

 That's when people start asking "Why can't you just restart it??"...
 Well, restarting would do nothing, the loading from disk would happen there too...

+**Conclusion:** Do NOT interact with Slaves if you care about failover related down times.
+Interact with Masters exclusively, for both READs and WRITEs.
+The Slaves will sync up in the background during failover.

 ## Further Reading